SoBo7a/MSFS-Events-Calendar-Viewer/README.md

 ## Support

 For any questions or issues, please reach out to the project maintainers or open an issue in the [issue tracker](https://github.com/SoBo7a/MSFS-Events-Calendar-Viewer/issues).

+## License

+This project as a whole is licensed under the [GPL License](https://www.gnu.org/licenses/gpl-3.0.html).
+Individual files may have a different, but compatible license.